Regenerative Braking in Electric Scooters

 Longevity and Maintenance Benefits of Regenerative Braking

-One lesser-known benefit of electric scooter regenerative braking is its ability to reduce wear on physical brake pads.
-Because the motor is assisting with deceleration, the mechanical brakes are used less often, resulting in extended lifespan and reduced maintenance costs.
+One lesser-known benefit of Regenerative Braking in Electric Scooters is its ability to reduce wear on physical brake pads.
+Because the motor is assisting with deceleration, the mechanical brakes in the scooter braking system are used less often, resulting in extended lifespan and reduced maintenance costs.
 Most systems can last between 30,000 to 50,000 miles before requiring major service.

 Did You Know?